AirPOS is fully integrated with SumUp to take card payments on the POS. You'll need a SumUp account which you can create via the following links:

 At this point you can ask your customer to present his card.
 Once complete just tap on the 'New Sale' button to return to your catalog.

-To cancel a transaction in process using the SumUp terminal you need to press the on/off button on the card reader - there's no way to do this through their software.
+To cancel a transaction in progress using the SumUp terminal you need to press the on/off button on the card reader - there's no way to do this through their software.

 To refund a transaction tendered through SumUp tap on the red 'History / Refund' button at the top of the screen.
 If the transaction was made within the last 24 hours you will be able to select it from the list of transactions that appear when you press the red 'History / Refund' button otherwise enter the transaction number from your customer's receipt in the search box.